dinkelburg/diversdesk/diversdesk/src/content/docs/support/purediveresort-3fa46156-b80a-454c-babf-9a7226e84b52.md

 **Add privacy policy**
 This is fully customizable and can be added as either a signed waiver or added text with tick-box to the registration.
 **Solution**
-Please find both solutions in the attached video here:
+Please find both solutions in the attached video here: </br>
 .[https://www.loom.com/share/270be82c26824ccc8675f5fdeaf6dad4?sid=5dc8a44b-b189-428c-9318-eeb75336b9ae](https://www.loom.com/share/270be82c26824ccc8675f5fdeaf6dad4?sid=5dc8a44b-b189-428c-9318-eeb75336b9ae)
 For the SSI privacy policy.
 Is that a default waiver?
 If so, We're happy to add this if you (or our contact at SSI) supplies this to us.

 ### Q: Is it possible to remove freediving from the activity categories?
 **A:** No this is not possible.
 On the product page the empty product categories are hidden by default though.

+### Q: Does Diversdesk have an inventory system
-### Q: If I am adding a merch or lost gear into the bill as add-on, will it deduct it from an existing inventory or that function is not available yet?
+**Q:** If I am adding a merch or lost gear into the bill as add-on, will it deduct it from an existing inventory or that function is not available yet? </br>

 **A:** No, this will (at the moment of writing, 10-07-2024), not yet be deducted.
 This feature has yet to be completed and released.

+### Q: Can the Sales Channel (Person) be made mandatory?
-### Q: For me it is crucial that when creating a booking that will be sent to a customer later a sales channel (person) is a mandatory field.
+**Q:** For me it is crucial that when creating a booking that will be sent to a customer later a sales channel (person) is a mandatory field.
 Later, when I’m generating a monthly report I can see who made this booking.

 **A:** This we can add.
 We are currently already storing this data, but it isn't yet published.

 ### Q: ⁠Transaction input - Can I see how the deposit was paid and how the bill was settled for the certain guest?

 **A:** Yes, You can select the payment method and amount.
 I recomend watching the video below.

 ### Q: Can we add a payment including payment confirmation to a booking?

 **A:** With our fully integrated payment gateway this is all automated through.
-I'll demo it in the added video below.
+I'll demo it in the added video below. </br>
 [https://www.loom.com/share/76ee8e88f63b403bbad1db00f64631af?sid=3f18ca7e-a356-4a8f-b06c-5ce309076d5b](https://www.loom.com/share/76ee8e88f63b403bbad1db00f64631af?sid=3f18ca7e-a356-4a8f-b06c-5ce309076d5b)

 ### Q: Can we have an option to upload a payment confirmation?

 **A:** Payment confirmation upload is indeed a good additional feature.
 Regarding the upload feature: While we recognize its useful, it hasn't been a priority because most communication currently occurs via WhatsApp and we've observed that our current users simply use WhatsApp to request and share screenshots.
 (Doesn't take away that this would be a useful feature to have).

 Q: If I create 3 templates for each boat, will that mean that the system understand the total capacity as 6 boats all together?
 **A:** No, templates are solely a pre-created trip to fast-select those when scheduling your day.
 The capacity of the day is solely depending on the scheduled trips on this particular day.
-Please find the vid below to demonstrate the use of our trip-templates.
+Please find the vid below to demonstrate the use of our trip-templates. </br>
 [https://www.loom.com/share/0fd280057dfc4f088be7a578c80b055c?sid=cb2659eb-72d1-4d59-8474-820b1f3a93ed](https://www.loom.com/share/0fd280057dfc4f088be7a578c80b055c?sid=cb2659eb-72d1-4d59-8474-820b1f3a93ed)

 ### Q: Self Registration ➝ Dive and Stay and Learn and Stay Packages.

 **Q:** System does not allow to self register a non-diving companion or a person doing different amount of dives or customize the package.
 The way it’s visible in the calendar (start - finish), extended view with all additional info.
 From what I see it can (but only to a certain extent) be done manually.
-</br></br> **A:** Please vind an aswerk below in the form of a video:
+</br></br> **A:** Please vind an aswerk below in the form of a video: </br>
 [https://www.loom.com/share/592e9f1dd14a446c89ccef4c628e2767?sid=791a1ab2-ff25-4ffc-8dbf-6355e8174635](https://www.loom.com/share/592e9f1dd14a446c89ccef4c628e2767?sid=791a1ab2-ff25-4ffc-8dbf-6355e8174635)

 **Q:** I understand how to customise and edit the entries.